rainwl/Documention/Writerside/topics/FTP.md

 [Get public ip](https://www.whatismyip.com/)

-- Enter the website and see what's your ps's public ip
+- Enter the website and see what's your pc's public ip
 - Do not open VPN
 ![](publicip.png)